-A sushi outlet operator has been hit with almost $200,000 in penalties after being caught running an unlawful internship program that exploited young overseas workers.
+A sushi outlet operator has been penalised $200,000 for running a dodgy internship program that exploited young overseas workers.

-In addition, Kyjoo’s accountant, Ok Gyu Lim, was penalised $4,608 for preparing false records that were given to Fair Work inspectors.
+The court also penalised Kyjoo’s accountant, Ok Gyu Lim, $4,608 for creating false records provided to Fair Work inspectors.

-The three ripped off workers, who were aged 20 and 21, came from Korea on working holiday visas, and knew little English.
+The three affected workers, aged 20 and 21, came from Korea on working holiday visas, and knew little English.

-Kwon and his company entered into a so-called ‘Internship Agreement’ with a private Korean college where the three women were studying.
+Kwon created an “Internship Agreement” with a private Korean college where the three women studied.

-Under the dodgy agreement, the workers were paid flat rates as low as $12 an hour in cash, when they should have received minimum hourly rates ranging from $16.67 to $18.99, and penalty rates ranging from $23 to $47 an hour.
+However, the award required Kwon to pay minimum hourly rates ranging from $16.67 to $18.99.
+And penalty rates ranging from $23 to $47 an hour.

-In the Federal Circuit Court, Judge Philip Dowdy said there was a “deliberate, intentional and informed decision by Kjoo, through Mr Kwon, to underpay the employees to gain a financial advantage”.
+Judge Philip Dowdy described the internship program as a “deliberate, intentional and informed decision by Kjoo, through Mr Kwon, to underpay the employees to gain a financial advantage”.

-“The deliberate targeting of the employees for underpayment is emphasised by the fact that all other employees of businesses associated with Mr Kwon had been paid according to Australian law,” Judge Dowdy said.
+“The deliberate targeting of the employees for underpayment is emphasised by the fact that all other employees of businesses associated with Mr Kwon had been paid according to Australian law.

 “I regard the creation of this false documentation and its submission to the Fair Work Ombudsman as if they were true and correct as the highest level of dishonesty.”

-Industrial relations advocate Miles Heffernan, Litigation Director at WAGETHEFT.net.au, said unlawful unpaid internships are a common form of wage theft.
+Industrial advocate Miles Heffernan said unlawful unpaid internships are a common form of wage theft.

-“If you are completing an internship, or a vocational placement, it should be organised through your training organisation, like a college or TAFE or university, and it should be a requirement of you completing your course,” he said.
+“Unpaid internships or vocational placements must be organised through a training organisation, like a college or TAFE or university,” he said.

 Mr Heffernan also warned workers that employers cannot make deductions from wages.

-“The only time your boss can deduct money from your wages is if you authorise the deduction as the employee, and it must be done for something that directly benefits you, for example, you salary sacrifice so that you can buy a laptop computer through your work,” he said.
+“The only time your boss can deduct money from your wages is if you authorise the deduction as the employee,” he said.

 “If your employer is taking money out of your wages for training, or for accommodation, or to make up for breakages or mistakes that you make, or to balance the till at the end of the night, then they are breaking the law.”